Send your first Sigfox messages in 5 minutes, completely by yourself.

 By emulating the Sigfox radio network and Cloud main functionalities (callbacks), it facilitates the development of IoT applications, from the connected device itself to the application that processes the data transmitted by the device.

-The SNE is part of the SDR Dongle, which also include the Radio Signal Analyzer (RSA), which greatly helps down the line once you have to prepare for the Sigfox Verified certification.
+The SNE is part of the SDR Dongle, which also includes the Radio Signal Analyzer (RSA), which greatly helps down the line once you have to prepare for the Sigfox Verified certification.